*.meta type of placeholders - Display any value from WordPress

 Usage constraints

-*.meta placeholder restricts you to usage only of simple variable types in meta field.
-You cannot access an array through this placeholder, so metadata like following is forbidden.
+*.meta placeholder restricts you to usage only of simple variable types in the meta field.
+You cannot access an array through this placeholder, so metadata like the following is forbidden.

 $meta = [